oneronaut/brsHamcrest/README.md

 assertThat(foo, is(noneOf([startsWithString("bar"), endsWithString("bar")])))
 ```
 As you can see in the examples, you can chain up Wrappers to form an easy to read assertion.
 This can read to some different structures but equal outputs, for example `isNot(anyOf())` is equal to `is(noneOf())`, it's up to you.

+For more information, see the [Core Matchers wiki page](https://github.com/imbenjamin/brsHamcrest/wiki/Core-Matchers).

 ### Matchers